Released a Next.js-powered blog template featuring built-in post functionality!

 }

-*At least one language code must be set.
+*At least one language code must be configured.

-First, generate a TypeScript type definition from the prisma model with the following command
+First, generate TypeScript type definitions from the Prisma model using the following command:

 pnpx prisma generate